smus-test/aiops-test/README.md

    - **Review the schema**
    - **Click "Create table"**

-> **Note:**: During table creation, make note of the Glue database and table names as you'll need them in the next step.
+> **Note:** During table creation, make note of the Glue database and table names as you'll need them in the next step.

 #### Update GitHub Secrets
 Update the GitHub secrets in both build and deploy repositories with these Glue database and table names: